Benmuiruri/100-days-of-code/log.md

 **Thoughts** Although I am still learning I need to start trying to make a layout stick rather than following a tutorial that shows how to do everything.
 I should be able to create a simple CSS layout on my own.
 But I will get there.
 I am on day 60 of 100.
 Not bad, it is important to celebrate the small wins in life.

+Quick update, just after saying that I decided to do a calculator layout for Ubuntu rather than for iphone and I was able to do that... yeey me.

 **Link to work** [Front End Development Libraries React](https://codepen.io/Benmuiruri/pen/NWaWyjw)